fbpx

 Wildlife conservation refers to the act of protecting and preserving both wild animal and plant life.
 With Kenya as a leading tourist destination due to its abundant wildlife, numerous efforts have continually been made to preserve these animals and plants.
 Although in secluded natural parks and reserves these efforts have been successful, the challenge presents itself when indigenous communities (which reside close to these animals) are involved.
 One example is the Maasai community who have a 500-year-old tradition of hunting lions when their men reach warrior age.

 Lion hunting is a cultural norm among the Maasai, both as a rite of passage and as a means of protecting themselves and their livestock from what they consider vermin.
-The killing of these animals is seen as a mark of status and bravery to their clans’ people.
+The killing of these animals is seen as a mark of status and bravery by their clans’ people.

 This practice has led to a decline in the number of lions currently in the wild.
 With approximately 2,000 lions remaining in Kenya and a subsequent 25,000 in Africa, it is important to push for co-existence between man and lion.

 One might ask, however, what are the benefits of keeping lions alive?
 Aside from the fact that the animals are in their natural habitat and are therefore under attack by people, lions maintain a balance in regulating dominant herbivore species.
-The food chain needs biodiversity and lions help in maintaining that through hunting down gazelles, zebras and other dominant herbivores.
+The food chain needs biodiversity and lions help in maintaining that by hunting down gazelles, zebras and other dominant herbivores.
 Human beings are also dependent on this biodiversity which maintains the ecosystem that we all rely on.

 Even though these benefits are integral the locals may not be aware of them.
 It is important to note that lions have more benefit to the locals dead than alive which is what makes the work of Born Free vital to wildlife conservation.